Foodflation is registering at the checkout lines of your local grocery store – and in a bigger way than has been seen in decades.

 There may come a day when surging demand so completely overwhelms the supply chain that physical precious metals become practically impossible to obtain.

-Today’s spot prices for gold and silver may spike to previously unattained levels overnight… or over the course of months and years as currency debasement drives precious metals gains in fiat dollar terms.
+Today’s spot prices for gold and silver may spike to previously unattained levels overnight… or over months and years as currency debasement drives precious metals gains in fiat dollar terms.

 If the 1970s are a guide, then investors can expect few investments other than precious metals to perform well.
 In a stagflationary environment, the stock market would be expected to trend down in real terms (though natural resource sectors may perform relatively well).
 Bonds would lose value in real terms as ultra-low yields fail to compensate for even slight upticks in inflation.